Writing this is difficult because doing so is an admission that I am no longer on the Pacific Crest Trail.

 - Hygiene – your once acceptable excuse for odor becomes a distant memory as you are again expected to maintain a tolerable level of stink.

-- Free time – all of a sudden just sitting doing nothing turns from a relaxing break from your hiking into an unacceptable waste of your time.
+- Free time – all of a sudden just sitting and doing nothing turns from a relaxing hiking break into an unacceptable waste of your time.

 Now, far from the trail, finally escaped from my prison in the wilderness, all I can think about is getting back out there.

-The five months on the trail were five of the realest months of my life.
+The five months I spent on the trail were five of the realest of my life.
 My mind was free from trivial distractions that the world pretends are important, and my number one priority every day was survival.
-Stripped of outside influence, I was free to make decisions for myself without having to worry about what anyone else would think.
+Stripped of outside influence, I was free to make decisions for myself – without having to worry about what anyone else would think.
 The trail is liberating.

 The trail still echoes in my every thought and action, but as time marches forward the call of the trail slowly fades into memory; it is instead replaced by a call from the future.
 A call not to return to, but to go to the trail, not as it was, but how it is now.

 Will I return to the trail?
 Will I again throw myself upon the mercy of the unknown, of certain uncertainty, of the wild?